top of page

 In Microsoft’s own agreement (buried 48 pages deep): “Microsoft is not liable for lost or unrecoverable content.”
 Google says the same.
 Dropbox says the same.
 Every cloud vendor says the same.

-The cloud never promised retention, you assumed it.
+The cloud never promised retention; you assumed it.

 That’s why cyber insurance carriers now ask: “How do you back up your cloud data?”

-If your answer is: “Microsoft handles that…” You are already out of alignment.
+If your answer is: “Microsoft handles that…” you are already out of alignment.

 Cyber Insurance Claims Are Being Denied Because Cloud Data Wasn’t Backed Up.
-This is the new reality.

 A growing number of SMBs are discovering that: